 A Real Capital Stack — The Numbers

-Here's what that Cleveland manufacturer's financing looked like:
+Here's what that Cleveland manufacturer's financing looked like, for example:

 | Layer | Product | Amount | Rate | Term | Monthly Payment |